juergenweb/FrontendForms/README.md

 ## Custom module FrontendFormsManager

-THIS IS PART OF THE NEXT UPDATE!!
+THIS IS PART OF THE NEXT UPDATE (2.1.79) - NOT INCLUDED YET!!

 ### What is the module FrontendFormsManager?
 FrontendFormsManger is a module that is delivered with FrontendForms, but is not installed by default, as it is not necessary for the operation of FrontendForms.